Lecrapouille/gdcef/gdcef/README.md

 This folder should be placed under the Godot installation folder (where Godot has been cloned). if contains various sulfolders and files detailed below

 ```
-📦gdcef
+📦godot-modules
  ┣ 📂demo                  <== GODOT DEMO PROJECT using this module, see next section
- ┃ 📂godot-cpp                  <== (NOT INCLUDED IN THIS REPO, SEE PREREQUISITES) clone of the godot cpp bindings repository
+ ┣ 📂gdcef                 <== CEF module we want to include for the main project
+ ┃ ┣ 📜SConstruct          <== Used by scons to build the libgdcef.dll
- ┃ 📂src                        <== source files of the module
+ ┃ ┗ 📂src                 <== source files of the module
  ┃   ┣ 📜apphandler.cpp
  ┃   ┣ 📜apphandler.h
  ┃   ┣ 📜browser.cpp
  ┃   ┣ 📜browser.h
  ┃   ┣ 📜gdcef.cpp
  ┃   ┣ 📜gdcef.h
  ┃   ┗ 📜gdlibrary.cpp
+ ┣ 📂godot-cpp             <== (NOT INCLUDED IN THIS REPO, SEE PREREQUISITES) clone of the godot cpp bindings repository
+ ┣ 📂thirdparty            <== (NOT INCLUDED IN THIS REPO, SEE PREREQUISITES) contains all external projects
- ┃ 📂thirdparty                 <== (NOT INCLUDED IN THIS REPO, SEE PREREQUISITES) contains the CEF distribution extracted in a cef_binary subfolder
+ ┃ ┗ 📂cef_binary          <== (NOT INCLUDED IN THIS REPO, SEE PREREQUISITES) contains the CEF distribution extracted in a cef_binary subfolder
+ ┣ 📂build                 <== (NOT INCLUDED IN THIS REPO) Generated holding compiled assets for the demo project
- ┗ 📜SConstruct                 <== Used by scons to build the libgdcef.dll
+ ┗ 📜build.sh              <== Entry point shell to compile all modules
 ```

 ## Prerequisites